 And be as impervious as you and me.

-In the first stanza of the poem, the speaker warns the parents that since children are very innocent, so every bad or good thing can easily imprint on their minds.
+In the first stanza of ‘Warning to Parents’, the speaker warns the parents that since children are very innocent, so every bad or good thing can easily imprint on their minds.
 It is for this reason; it is the responsibility of every parent to keep an eagle eye on their children, and let them not to be exposed to the outer world, which is full of violence and fear.

 The speaker further says that it is your responsibility to keep them away from the terror and violence, and not allowing them to see the ghosts, hiding behind the stairs.
 By “ghost” the speaker may mean the horrifying objects or things that may frighten the children at night.
 The “ghost behind the stairs” is the symbol of fear, while the “hidden crime” symbolizes violence.